CoFH/cofh.github.io/docs/thermal-expansion/fractionating-still/index.md

 The current mode can be set using the Redstone Control tab in the machine's GUI.

-When a fractionating still must stop working due to a redstone signal and is still processing a batch of fluid, it will finish processing that batch before stopping.

 ### Security
 A fractionating still can have a [signalum security lock](/docs/thermal-foundation/signalum-security-lock/) installed to restrict who can access it.